 “The next part of our trials start in January, when we will carry out rotary wing flying trials.
 We will then cross the Atlantic next summer and head towards Norfolk, Virginia where we will embark the F-35B lighting II joint strike fighter jets, before proceeding out to do fixed wing flying trials.”

-Joining Philip on board for the commissioning ceremony on December 7 were family and friends, including his parents, Joe and Diane.
+Joining Philip on board for the commissioning ceremony on December 7 were his parents, Joe and Diane.